LieberInstitute/SPEAQeasy/README.md

 + `--unalign`		Include this flag to save discordant reads after the alignment step (false/ not included by default)
 + `--annotation`	The path to the directory containing pipeline annotations.
 Defaults to "./Annotations" (relative to the repository).
 If annotations are not found here, the pipeline includes a step to build them.
 + `--ercc`			Include this flag to enable ERCC quantification with Kallisto
-+ `--fullCov`		Flag to perform full coverage analysis
++ `--fullCov`		Flag to perform full coverage analysis.
+Implies the '--coverage' flag.
+Default: false.
 + `--small_test`	Uses sample files located in the test folder as input.
 Overrides the "--input" option.
 + `--trim_mode`  Determines the conditions under which trimming occurs:
                     "skip": do not perform trimming on samples